Abraham2580/alx-system_engineering-devops/0x01-shell_permissions/README.md

 # for Shell Permission

-This are details for permission on unix
+This are details for permission on unix permission